-The Budget Office calculates the beginning base allocations for each division based on the ending balance for base state allocation from the prior year and adding any authorized new funding from the Road Map process around mid-May.
-Each division's financial representative is given the amount of their new fiscal year allocations which is distributed to each of the areas as follows:
+SUNY System Administration further defines the Financial Plan by campus entity.
+Once released, the Budget Office calculates the beginning base allocations for each division based on the ending balance of base state allocation from the prior year and adding any authorized new funding from the Road Map process, typically around early June.
+Each division's financial representative is given the amount of their new fiscal year allocations which is distributed as follows:

-Each Division must provide the Budget Office with the detail allocation amounts by state account and object code where they want their allocation to be placed.
+Each division has the ability to place its allocation into the categories they deem appropriate.
+The division financial representative must provide the Budget Office with the detail allocation amounts by state account and object code where they want allocation to be placed.
 The due date for the detail information to be submitted to the Budget Office is July 1 each year.
-Some departments may have an earlier deadline so the Division representative can review the detail in total before submitting to the Budget Office.
+Some departments may have an earlier deadline so the division representative can review the detail in total before submitting to the Budget Office.

 Personal Service Regular and Overtime (PSR)